-In simple words metallic bond is the type of Chemical bond formed between the metal atoms.
+In simple words, a metallic bond is the type of Chemical bond formed between metal atoms.

 Definition of Metallic Bond:

-The attraction between the metals ions and the free floating electrons in the lattice structure of metal results in the formation of metallic bond.
+The attraction between the metal ions and the free-floating electrons in the lattice structure of metal results in the formation of a metallic bond.

-Ionic bonds are formed from the complete transfer of electron from one atom to another atom whereas the covalent bonds are formed by the sharing of electrons.
+Ionic bonds are formed from the complete transfer of electrons from one atom to another atom whereas covalent bonds are created by the sharing of electrons.

-Metallic bonds neither transfer nor share electrons ,metals having special type of bonding where the valence electrons delocalize .
+Metallic bonds neither transfer nor share electrons, metals having a special bonding where the valence electrons delocalize.
 Its means that instead of orbiting their respective metal atom they form a sea of electrons floating around the positively charged nuclei.

 Delocalization of electrons in the metals is due to their big size resulting in the decrease of nucleus hold on valence shell electrons so the electrons can freely move around the atomic nuclei.

 What type of bond is the metallic bond?